springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 # Springer Source Code

-This repository accompanies [*Mathematics of Epidemics on Networks*](http://www.springer.com/book/9783319508047) by Kiss, Miller, and Simon (Springer, 2017).
+This repository accompanies [*Mathematics of Epidemics on Networks*](http://www.springer.com/book/9783319508047) by Kiss, Miller, and Simon (Springer, 2017), with updates for the second edition.

 ![Cover image](https://images.springer.com/sgw/books/medium/9783319508047.jpg)